Rational coordination with no communication or conventions: Purely rational principles in games

 Hereafter we describe principles by the properties of protocols that they determine.
 We begin by considering the case where players are individually rational, but there is no common knowledge about this being the case.
 It is safe to assume that any individually rational player would follow at least the following principle.

 \textbf{Fundamental individual rationality (FIR):}

-\textsf{Never play a strictly dominated choice.}\footnote{Recall, that a choice $a$ is strictly dominated by a choice $b$ if the choice $b$ guarantees a strictly higher payoff than the choice $a$ in every play of the game (see e.g. \cite{Leyton2008}, \cite{Peters}).}
+\textsf{Never play a strictly dominated choice\footnote{Recall, that a choice $a$ is strictly dominated by a choice $b$ if the choice $b$ guarantees a strictly higher payoff than the choice $a$ in every play of the game (see e.g. \cite{Leyton2008}, \cite{Peters}).}, if possible.}

-As noted before, strict domination is a very weak concept with \WLC games.
-Following FIR simply means that a player should never prefer a losing choice to a winning one.
-Therefore FIR is a very weak principle that can solve only some quite trivial types of games such as $G(1\times 2 + 1\times 0)$\techrep{\,(See figure 1)}.
-In general, FIR-solvable games have a simple description: at least one of the players has (at least one) winning choice, and all non-winning choices of that player are losing. \techrep{ Thus, for example all games of the form $G(k\times l + m\times 0)$ are FIR-solvable. } FIR has two natural strengthenings which can be considered purely rational:
+As noted earlier, strict domination is a very strong concept for \WLC games.
+Following FIR simply means that a player should never prefer a surely losing choice to a surely winning one.
+Therefore FIR is a very weak principle that can solve only some quite trivial types of games such as $G(1\times 2 + 1\times 0)$\techrep{\,(See Figure 1)}.
+In general, FIR-solvable games have a simple description: at least one of the players has (at least one) surely winning choice, and all non-winning choices of that player are surely losing. \techrep{Thus, for example all games of the form $G(k\times l + m\times 0)$ are FIR-solvable.}